 Solar-powered Argonaut Villager units could operate in remote areas, without maintenance or fuel, and alleviate the need to burn wood or fossil fuels; they could provide not only pure water for drinking, but for drip-feed irrigated agriculture (500 times more efficient than open channel irrigation), enabling village vegetable and fruit production.

-One spin-off from the ISSA-StrAPS collaboration, then, was the creation by Prince Ermias of the Water Initiative for Africa (WIA), which began in late 2011 to use the Argonaut technology as the basis for creating a new approach to building the basics of community health and security in Africa.I've cut off the story at that point because to my jaded mind the next sentences could portend an ominous turn in the tale.
-The Water Initiative for Africa began to draw the attention of the ngo "welfare community," as Copley put it, and government aid programs, and -- military organizations bent on humanitarian works.
+One spin-off from the ISSA-StrAPS collaboration, then, was the creation by Prince Ermias of the Water Initiative for Africa (WIA), which began in late 2011 to use the Argonaut technology as the basis for creating a new approach to building the basics of community health and security in Africa.I've cut off the story at that point because to my jaded mind the next sentences portend an ominous turn in the tale.
+The Water Initiative for Africa began to draw the attention of the ngo "welfare community," as Copley put it, along with government aid programs and militaries bent on humanitarian works.

-Maybe tonight I'll chug-a-lug three shots of moonshine so I can read the rest while I'm already flat on my back.
+Maybe tonight I'll chug-a-lug three shots of moonshine so I can read the rest.
 But I do note from glancing a bit forward in the writing a mention about cost:

 [T]he new Argonaut systems can purify water for about one-ten-thousandth of a US cent per gallon over a decade-long lifespan for the unit.The next thing is to learn how much a unit costs and how well they've been faring in African villages.
 For now it's time to watch Tom Waite demonstrate how the Argonaut Villager works, or watch again if you saw my last post.